-In almost all the problems in Table 3, the approach presented here obtained better average values.
-WFG1 is a very hard problem for the NSGA-II, which again cannot properly converge, and almost all its points were dominated by the ε CCDE+MORS outcome.
+all the points of ε CCDE always dominate the points produced by the NSGA-II, because the latter cannot properly converge.
 On the other hand, in OKA1, both algorithms show difficulties to dominate the results of each other.
+Regarding the ZDT problems, the NSGA-II presented a better convergence in two problems (ZDT2 and ZDT3), while in the other two our approach obtained a better convergence.
+Our second performance measure was the binary coverage (Q_c) [4], which is an indicator of the ability of an algorithm to obtain solutions near the extrema of the Pareto front, measuring the largest possible angle between two vectors of the output of an algorithm.
+This is a secondary criterion when proper convergence has been achieved.
+A value of $Q_c(X,Y) > 0$ means that algorithm X obtained points nearer to the extrema of the Pareto front (it covers a larger angle).
+In Table 2 we show the results (note that $Q_c(Y, X) = -Q_c(X, Y).$

-Regarding the ZDT problems, the NSGA-II presented a better convergence in two problems (ZDT2) and ZDT3), while in the other two our approach obtained a better convergence.
-For WFG2 and OKA2, as well as for ZDT3 and ZDT4, the second measure (Table 4) indicates that the NSGA-II can cover a slighly larger portion of the Pareto front.
-In these cases, and based on the CSmeasure, our ε CCDE+MORS obtained a better convergence than the NSGA-II, except in ZDT3, where the NSGA-II obtained both, a better convergence and a larger length over the Pareto front.
+This time, our approach obtained the largest value for WFG1.
+For WFG2 and OKA2, as well as for ZDT3 and ZDT4, this metric indicates that the NSGA-II can cover a slighly larger length of the Pareto front.
+However, it is important to keep in mind that this is a secondary criterion, which becomes relevant only when convergence has been achieved.
+In this case, and based on the two set coverage measure, our ε CCDE+MORS obtained a better convergence than the NSGA-II, except in ZDT3, where the NSGA-II obtained both, a better convergence and a larger length over the Pareto front.